 - Do the things you can’t do

-- Do the things they can do cheaper than you
+- Take on the things they can do cheaper than you

 - Do the things you don’t enjoy